Rio Grande

 The Future

-The Rio Grande undoubtedly faces challenges from its headwaters in Colorado to its terminus in the Gulf of Mexico.
+The Rio Grande undoubtedly faces challenges, from source to sea.
 However, work is being done across its full length to sustain this essential river.

 In Colorado, the Rio Grande ties together generations of people and communities across the San Luis Valley.
-Brought together by shared ethics of caring for land and water, everyone in the San Luis Valley depends deeply on the Rio Grande – for their livelihoods, the rich diversity of wildlife and activities they enjoy, and their connection to the rich history of people who have come before them.
+Brought together by shared ethics of caring for land and water, communities in the Valley depend deeply on the Rio Grande – for their livelihoods, the rich diversity of wildlife and activities they enjoy, and their connection to the rich history of people who have come before them.
+Communities along the entirety of the Rio Grande are learning to do more with less, and every drop of water works just a little bit harder.
+A number of planning initiatives within the Valley have identified multi-benefit projects and solutions to help address the challenges they face.
+This includes water sharing agreements, restoring riparian areas and instream restoration, implementing nature-based solutions, and upgrading agricultural infrastructure.
+American Rivers has been working closely with partners to respond to local needs and priorities – including developing a database to identify funding opportunities for projects, supporting on-the-ground restoration projects, and analyzing the value of water in the Valley across multiple sectors.

 Communities throughout the Rio Grande Basin understand the challenges facing their sources of water.
-A balanced approach to water management and investments in activities to improve the resilience of the river and the communities that depend on it is needed if the once mighty Rio Grande hopes to recover.
+A balanced and collaborative approach to water and infrastructure management is needed for the benefit of the river and communities along the Rio Grande.
+Supporting and prioritizing projects and investments that support river conservation and restoration, water security for people and agriculture, and that improve the resilience of the river, is needed if the once mighty Rio Grande hopes to recover and continue to support all the life that depends on it.